 A powerful magician (the deeper part of our mind: subconscious) once informed his king (the shallow part of us: conscious) that he had discovered a way to turn sand into gold.

-The king picked up interested, and knew that his kingdom would be on top of the world if the magician turned sand into gold.
+The king picked up interest, and knew that his kingdom would be on top of the world if the magician turned sand into gold.

 The magician explained the process which sounded quite easy although it placed a demand on the king: he had to leave his habitation and office, and spend an unspecified number of days in a small building where the sand could be turned into gold.

 Everyone knew it would be difficult—but not impossible—for the king to leave his habitation, lifestyle, official duties, and kingdom temporarily unguided for an unspecified number of days.